Philippines at the Asian Games: Medals by edition

+Medalists by sport

 Asian Beach Games Results

 The Philippines has sent its delegations to both editions of the Asian Beach Games—a biennial multi-sport event which features sporting events played on seaside beach.
 At the 2008 Games in Bali, the Philippines won a total of 10 medals, leading to the country finishing 21st in the medal table.
 The Philippines sent a delegation composed of 23 athletes for the 2010 Asian Beach Games held in Muscat, Oman from December 8 to 16, 2010.
 The Philippines was one of the 18 National Olympic Committees that did not win any medal in the Games.

 Medals by edition

 Ranking is based on the Total Gold medals earned.